Rod Wilson: Chicago Bears

 Wilson broke his arm in a 2008 preseason game against the San Francisco 49ers and was placed on injured reserve, ending his season.
 He was later released with an injury settlement.

 Tampa Bay Buccaneers

 Wilson signed with the Tampa Bay Buccaneers on December 17, 2008.

 Jacksonville Jaguars

 Wilson signed with the Jacksonville Jaguars on August 17, 2010.
 Following the NFL Preseason, he was released on September 3, 2010.

 Chicago Bears

 Wilson signed with the Chicago Bears on September 15, 2010, after an injury to linebacker Hunter Hillenmeyer.

 Coaching career

 Charleston Southern

 Wilson was the inside linebackers coach at Charleston Southern University from 2013 to 2016.

 Furman

 On January 18, 2017, Wilson was hired as the linebackers coach at Furman University.

 Kansas City Chiefs (first stint)

-On February 7, 2017, Wilson was hired as an assistant special teams coach by the Kansas City Chiefs after being a coach at Furman for only 20 days.
+On February 7, 2017, Wilson was hired by the Kansas City Chiefs as their assistant special teams coach under head coach Andy Reid after being a coach at Furman for only 20 days.
 In 2019, Wilson won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.